roscoestar/roscoestar.github.io/_posts/2020-07-31-accuracy-paleoart.md

 The top picture is my interpretation, while the bottom picture belongs to Mark Witton, a famous professional paleoartist and paleontologist.
 (Given that, his is almost certainly much more accurate than mine!)
 Though our knowledge of its skeleton is nearly complete, there's still a lot of room for soft-tissue and integument speculation for two reasons: since this dinosaur was a much more distant relative of modern dinosaurs we can't make assumptions about its skin/scales/feathers based on birds with much accuracy, and since it's not fluffy there's just a lot more body structure visible.
 The main differences in assumptions Mark Witton and I made are (1) his *Aucasaurus* has very minimal keratinous structures on its head, while mine has extensive horns and crests; (2) his has protofeathers on its arms while mine doesn't; (3) his has a lot of droopy skin around its neck, including a wattle-like mantle, where mine has tight skin.
 Oh, and of course the color, which in both cases is totally made up, but my choice of neon colors is admittedly unlikely.
 But for all the rest of the differences I listed above, both interpretations are scientifically plausible.

-### How adventurous versus conservative the artist wants to be
+### How adventurous or conservative the artist wants to be
 This is the most exciting part of paleoart!
 I'm not a scientist, but when I look at the data and conclude that croc-relatives with big ears are a real possibility, and then I make art that reflects this and show others, I'm helping to spread knowledge about these animals, inviting criticism and alternative interpretations and thus learning more myself, and contributing a tiny bit to the body of scientific knowledge.
 I had to do loads of research to get to the point where I was able to do this, but it was definitely worth it.

 Here’s one final example, contrasting a highly speculative depiction with a conservative one.